A. The scene of God’s judgment.

 Indeed, the treacherous dealers have dealt very treacherously.”

 b.
-Glory to the righteous: Why do they praise Him?
-Because even in His judgments, or perhaps especially in His judgments, the LORD shows His majesty, He shows His glory.
+Glory to the righteous: They praise God because even in His judgments, or perhaps especially in His judgments, the LORD shows His majesty and He shows His glory.
 The godly can see the goodness, the greatness, and the glory of God even in judgment, even when the treacherous dealers have dealt very treacherously.

 B. The character of God’s judgment.